Improving Retrieval for RAG based Question Answering Models on Financial Documents: Introduction

 Retrieval Augmented Generation is a method of in-context learning that allows Large Language Models to have access to new knowledge sources and answer questions.
 In context learning is a method of knowledge injection where one improves pre-trained LLMs by chaining the input query with additional knowledge. \footnote{Oded Ovadia, Menachem Brief, Moshik Mishaeli, and Oren Elisha.
 Fine-Tuning or Retrieval?
 Comparing Knowledge Injection in LLMs, 2023. arXiv:2312.05934.} It does not involve updating any of the model weights like fine-tuning, but rather changing the query to include additional information the model can refer to it.
 A benefit of this is that because the knowledge is being fed directly, the LLM can refer to it directly and there is no concern of this knowledge getting lost in the training data like it might be via unsupervised fine-tuning.
 However, due to the limited context window of large language models, there is only so much information that can be chained to a query, and it is often much shorter than the total amount of knowledge we want to augment the model with. \\

 Thus comes in the retrieval aspect of retrieval augmented generation (RAG), in order to decide which chunk of text to add to the input query for question-answering tasks.
 We explore the use case of document-based question answering, specifically for finance-specific documents and queries.
 Suppose one has several reports such as 10-ks or earning transcripts and would like to chat or ask questions on them.
 For this use case, we need to somehow effectively inject the knowledge of those financial documents into the large language model.
-In order to prevent hallucinations, some sort of in-context learning approach would be ideal where we can specify via prompts for the model to only refer to the additional context given with the question. * add some sort of like example prompt template here * \\
+In order to prevent hallucinations, some sort of in-context learning approach would be ideal where we can specify via prompts for the model to only refer to the additional context given with the question.
+For example by the following as a systems prompt: """You are a financial chatbot trained to answer questions based on the information provided in 10-K documents.
+Your responses should be directly sourced from the content of these documents.""" and this as a user prompt: f"Context: {context} Query: {query} Answer:" \\

 Due to the size and complexity of the documents we want to chat with, it is not possible to simply add the entirety of the text as context for each question.
 Instead, some sort of retrieval algorithm must be developed to select the specific chunk of text in the documents that contains the context that is most relevant to answer the user's query.
 That particular chunk of text is given to the LLM as additional input and the model then generates a response based on the question and the relevant context. \\